 The document describes HDF5 file format extensions for storing sparse data.

-We introduce new storage paradigms called “Structured Chunk” and “Filtered Structured Chunk” for storing and performing efficient I/O on sparse data and describe extensions to the existing File Format elements.
+We introduce new storage paradigms called “Structured Chunk” and “Filtered Structured Chunk” for storing and performing efficient I/O on sparse data, and describe extensions to the existing File Format elements.
 While current proposal focuses on sparse data arrays, the file format extensions can be used to support other variable-size data, for example, HDF5 variable-length data and arrays of the elements that have different HDF5 datatypes (non-homogeneous arrays).

-do not require changes to the HDF5 programming model and public APIs
+Introduction of structured chunk storage paradigm does not require major changes to the HDF5 programming model and public APIs.
+For example, as for the existing chunked storage data filtering is supported with the structured chunk storage.
+For more information on the programming model and API updates see “RFC: Programming Model to Support Sparse Data in HDF5” [4].

-The proposed extensions to the HDF5 File Format [2] and new APIs found in [4] to support storage will be contributed to the open source HDF5 software maintained by The HDF Group.
+The proposed extensions to the HDF5 File Format [2] and new APIs found in [4] to support structured chunk storage will be contributed to the open source HDF5 software maintained by The HDF Group.